 With qualified advisors and a well-thought-out estate plan, athletes at all ages and strategies of their careers can preserve their wealth and avoid the devastation of financial ruin.

-About the Author: Jamel Gordon, CFP®, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment advisor affiliated with Berkowitz Pollack Brant Advisors and Accountants and a registered representative with Raymond James Financial Services.
+About the Author: Jamel Gordon, CFP®, is a financial planner with Provenance Wealth Advisors, an Independent Registered Investment Advisor affiliated with Berkowitz Pollack Brant Advisors + CPAs and a registered representative with Raymond James Financial Services.
 He can be reached at (954) 712-8888 or via email at email@example.com.

 Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
 Lauderdale, FL 33301 (954) 712-8888.